-Connexxa: Research and practice for women and queer people in the night-time.
+Connexxa: Research and practice on women and queer people in the night-time.

 The night belongs to everyone

-Care practices - Transport - Public space - Culture
+Care practices - Mobility - Nightlife culture - Public space

 WHAT'S CONNEXXA?